redpanda-data/redpanda-labs/rip/README.md

 If you thought this page was serious and not some sort of a joke, and you decide to take us to court because you put together a 98 page RIP proposal, well you can't because this paragraph is clearly stating that this whole thing is a joke.
-Much like the other Improvement Proposals out there.